laderast/decampr/README.md

 Exercises/solutions will be written to `exercises/` and the chapter.md files will be written to `chapters/`.

+Note that submission correctness tests are not currently captured, nor is the correct answer to the multiple choice exercise captured.
+The correct answer can be added to that exercise by editing the appropriate `chapter.md` file.

 ## Contributing

 Please note that the 'decampr' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+## License

+Licensed with an MIT license.